 Supplied 309,927 hundred cubic feet (CCF) of potable drinking water to 5,012 service connections serving an estimated population of 11,650 people in CY 2025.

-Achieved 47 gallons per capita per day (GPCD) for CY 2025 and met the District’s SB X7-7 target water use goal of 161 GPCD for 2020, thus the target reduction has been met and the District is compliant with SB X7-7.
+Achieved 47 gallons per capita per day (GPCD) for CY 2025 and met the District’s SB X7-7 target water use goal of 161 GPCD for 2020, thus the target reduction has been met, and the District is compliant with SB X7-7.

 Updated the Emergency Response Plan in 2022, including information on the risks and mitigation of seismic hazards.
 The District was a participating special district with San Bernardino County’s Multi-Jurisdictional Hazard Mitigation Plan (2022).